andripurnama/express-rest-api-boilerplate/README.md

 # ExpressJS REST API

-A Typical REST API boilerplace that you can use for simple REST API without waste your time to install everything you need from scratch.
+A Typical REST API project boilerplate that use ES6 standard module.

 ## Requirements